 General Employees Retirement Fund members belong to either the Coordinated Plan or the Basic Plan.
 Coordinated Plan members are covered by Social Security, and Basic Plan members are not.
-All new members must participate in the Coordinated Plan and benefits vest after three years of credited service (five years for those first eligible for membership after June 30, 2010).
+All new members must participate in the Coordinated Plan and benefits vest after three years of credited service.

 PERA provides retirement benefits as well as disability benefits to members and benefits to survivors upon death of eligible members.
 Benefits are established by state statute.
-Defined retirement benefits are based on a member's average yearly salary for the five highest-paid consecutive years of allowable service, age, and years of credit at termination of service.
+Defined retirement benefits are based on a member's highest average salary for any five successive years of allowable service, age, and years of credit at termination of service.

 Two methods are used to compute benefits for Coordinated and Basic Plan members.
 The retiring member receives the higher of a step-rate benefit accrual formula (Method 1) or a level accrual formula (Method 2).
 Under Method 1, the annuity accrual rate for a Basic Plan member is 2.2 percent of average salary for each of the first ten years of service and 2.7 percent for each remaining year.
 For a Coordinated Plan member, the annuity accrual rate is 1.2 percent of average salary for each of the first ten years and 1.7 percent for each remaining year.
-Using Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.
+Under Method 2, the annuity accrual rate is 2.7 percent of average salary for Basic Plan members and 1.7 percent for Coordinated Plan members for each year of service.